 In 2010 Mr. Rother received the Robert Ball Award for Outstanding Achievements in Social Insurance from the National Academy of Social Insurance for “lifetime advocacy to strengthen Social Security and Medicare.”

 The National Coalition on Health Care (NCHC) was formed more than two decades ago to help achieve comprehensive health system change and is currently led by John Rother.
-We are a nonpartisan, nonprofit organization of organizations.
-Our growing Coalition represents more than 80 participating organizations, including medical societies, businesses, unions, health care providers, faith-based associations, pension and health funds, insurers, and groups representing consumers, patients, women, minorities and persons with disabilities.
-Collectively, our organizations represent, as employees, members or congregants, more than 100 million … Read More...
+We aim to be a leader in promoting a healthy population and a more effective, efficient and responsive health system that provides quality care for all.
+NCHC is a nonpartisan, nonprofit organization of organizations.
+Our growing Coalition represents more than 80 participating organizations, including medical societies, businesses, unions, health care providers, faith-based associations, pension and health funds, insurers, and groups representing consumers, patients, women, … Read More...

 Principal and Founder